 During the survey, 27,973 freshwater clams over a total of 275 tables were recorded.
 Numerically, these were the single most common species found at Lae Main market overall.
 The number of tables offering these molluscs was low and steady throughout the survey.
-Significant fluctuations in the number of clams offered for sale were mostly due to large differences in the average number of clams per table was 101.7, and ranged between 1 and 219.
+Significant fluctuations in the number of clams offered for sale were mostly due to large differences in the average number offered for sale at each table.
+The overall average number of clams per table was 101.7, and ranged between 1 and 219.